-Previously, Dr. Anderson was Professor of Communication at Indiana State University, teaching courses in health communication, research methods, and public relations.
-She is an active health communication scholar, with research published in several academic journals, edited books, and textbook.
-She has ongoing research studies and several scholarly papers under review; she serves on the Editorial Boards of both Family Medicine and the Journal of Communication Pedagogy; and she reviews for a number of academic journals’ editorial boards.
+Dr. Anderson is an active health communication and medical education scholar, with research published in leading academic journals as well as in edited books and textbooks.
+She has ongoing research studies and several scholarly papers under review; she serves on the Editorial Boards of both Family Medicine and the Journal of Communication Pedagogy; and she reviews for a number of public health and education journals.
 Dr. Anderson has received several awards for her research, service, and teaching, including the JHU Communication Program’s Excellence in Teaching Award.
 Dr. Anderson earned her PhD in Communication, with a specialization in Health and Strategic Communication, from George Mason University.